 So the answer is – I will definitely give it serious consideration at the time.
 Tesla has taken 276,000 in preorders in less than a week, so it seems plenty of others are interested in this car as well.

-So, why does my thinking and consideration of the Tesla Model 3 matter to infrastructure managers?
+So, why does my thinking and consideration of the Tesla Model 3 matter to infrastructure asset management practitioners?

 The answer is – the world is changing very quickly, possibly more quickly than you realize.
 If you manage a transportation network – where does your revenue come from?